AvePoint/cloud-api/docs/elements/general/service subscription/add-service.md

 ## Request Body Parameters

-You can provide a customer basic information in the request body to add a service for a customer.
+You can provide the service detailed information in the request body to add a service for a customer.

 #### Add a Cloud Backup for Microsoft 365/Cloud Backup for Exchange Online & OneDrive trial subscription: